andrewchilds/overcast/README.md

 ### overcast expose

 ```
+Usage:
-  overcast expose [instance|cluster|all] [port...]
+  overcast expose [instance|cluster|all] [port...] [options]

+Description:
   Reset the exposed ports on the instance or cluster using iptables.
   This will fail if you don't include the current SSH port.
   Specifying --whitelist will restrict all ports to the specified address(es).
   These can be individual IPs or CIDR ranges, such as "192.168.0.0/24".

   Expects an Ubuntu server, untested on other distributions.

-      Option
-      --user=NAME
+Options:
+  --user NAME
-      --whitelist "IP|RANGE..."
+  --whitelist "IP|RANGE"
-      --whitelist-PORT "IP|RANGE..."
+  --whitelist-PORT "IP|RANGE"

 Examples:
-    # Allow SSH, HTTP and HTTPS connections from anywhere:
+  Allow SSH, HTTP and HTTPS connections from anywhere:
   $ overcast expose app 22 80 443

-    # Allow SSH from anywhere, only allow Redis connections from 1.2.3.4:
+  Allow SSH from anywhere, only allow Redis connections from 1.2.3.4:
   $ overcast expose redis 22 6379 --whitelist-6379 "1.2.3.4"

-    # Only allow SSH and MySQL connections from 1.2.3.4 or from 5.6.7.xxx:
+  Only allow SSH and MySQL connections from 1.2.3.4 or from 5.6.7.xxx:
   $ overcast expose mysql 22 3306 --whitelist "1.2.3.4 5.6.7.0/24"
 ```

 ### overcast exposed

 ```
+Usage:
   overcast exposed [instance|cluster|all]

+Description:
   List the exposed ports on the instance or cluster.
   Expects an Ubuntu server, untested on other distributions.

-      Option        | Default
+Options:
-      --user NAME   |
+  --user NAME
+  --machine-readable, --mr
 ```

 ### overcast health

 ```
+Usage:
   overcast health [instance|cluster|all]

+Description:
-    Export common health statistics in JSON format.
+  Outputs common health statistics in JSON format.
-    Expects an Ubuntu server, untested on other distributions.
+  Expects an Ubuntu or Debian server.

+Examples:
-    Example JSON:
+  Example JSON response:
   {
     "my_instance_name": {
       "cpu_1min": 0.53,
       "cpu_5min": 0.05,
       "cpu_15min": 0.10,
       "disk_total": 19592,     // in MB
       "disk_used": 13445,      // in MB
       "disk_free": 5339,       // in MB
       "mem_total": 1000,       // in MB
       "mem_used": 904,         // in MB
       "mem_free": 96,          // in MB
       "cache_used": 589,       // in MB
       "cache_free": 410,       // in MB
       "swap_total": 255,       // in MB
       "swap_used": 124,        // in MB
       "swap_free": 131,        // in MB
       "tcp": 152,              // open TCP connections
       "rx_bytes": 196396703,   // total bytes received
       "tx_bytes": 47183785,    // total bytes transmitted
       "io_reads": 1871210,     // total bytes read
       "io_writes": 6446448,    // total bytes written
       "processes": [
         {
           "user": "root",
           "pid": 1,
           "cpu%": 0,
           "mem%": 0,
           "time": "0:01",
           "command": "/sbin/init"
         }
       ]
     }
   }
 ```

 ### overcast help

 ```
-  Overcast v0.6.1
+  Overcast v0.6.2

   Source code, issues, pull requests:
     https://github.com/andrewchilds/overcast